Treacle fudge is a common treat in the Wizarding World, whether you are at Hagrid’s or shopping at Honeydukes. Now you can make it too!Jump to Recipe

-Treacle Fudge first appears when Hagrid gives it to Harry, Ron, and Hermione in The Chamber of Secrets after Ron’s wand backfires and has him burping up slugs.
+Treacle Fudge first appears when Hagrid gives it to Harry, Ron, and Hermione in The Chamber of Secrets.
+This is after Ron’s wand backfires and has him burping up slugs.
 It’s also sold at Honeydukes in the Wizarding World of Harry Potter in Orlando.

 “He [Professor Lockhart] was the on’y man for the job,” said Hagrid, offering them a plate of treacle fudge, while Ron coughed squelchily into his basin.

 “An’ then I told him [Lockhart] I’d never read one o’ his books an’ he decided ter go.
 Treacle fudge, Ron?” he added as Ron reappeared.